pjhartout/project-vdj-analysis-b-cell-clonotype-expansion/README.md

 ### Python

 Python dependencies are managed through [poetry](https://python-poetry.org/).
-Use `poetry install` to install python dependencies.
+Use `poetry install` in the project home directory to install python dependencies.

 ### .env support